Hima0X2/WEBAutomationTesting/DSE Table Scraping Automation/README.md

 ### 4. Run the Script
 Navigate to:
 ```
-src/test/java/DSEDataScraper.java
+src/test/java/dseTableScrap.java
 ```

 Right-click the file and select Run.

-A browser window will open, scrape the table, and store data in output.txt.
+A browser window will open, scrape the table, and store data in data.txt.

 ## 📷 Test Report Screenshot